471VE/ai_roguelike/README.md

+# NOTE: flecs dymanic library should be copied into root directory!

 Learning materials for the course "AI for videogames" based on simple roguelike mechanics.
 * w1 - FSM
 * w2 - Behaviour Trees + blackboard